Sceki/fpe_orbital_dynamics/README.md

-# Fokker-Planck Equation for Uncertainty Propagation in Orbital Mechanics
+# Fokker-Planck Equation for Uncertainty Propagation in Orbital Dynamics

 Repository for the code of the paper: